rom-py/rompy-legacy/REPOSITORY_SPLITTING.md

 For issues with the splitting process:
 1. Check this documentation
 2. Validate your configuration
-3. Review error messages carefully
+3. Review error messages and summary output from `split_automation.py` carefully
+4. Use `--dry-run` and `--retry-setup` options for troubleshooting
-4. Consider asking for help with specific error messages
+5. Consider asking for help with specific error messages

 Remember: The goal is to create maintainable, focused repositories while preserving the valuable git history of your work.